camiloribeiro/icecream/README.md

 !!!WORK IN PROGRESS!!!

 I was looking for a really simple factory gem, such as factory_grill, but without any magic to use with rails.
-I was imcompetent at that, so I built this really simple Factory called IceCream.
+I was incompetent at that, so I built this really simple Factory called IceCream.

 It is a IceCream factory.
 It means that you can fabricate any IceCream flavor that you have in your fridge :D And, as any Factory, you can change the properties of an object that you got from the fridge.